nrfconnect/sdk-nrf/samples/wifi/scan/README.rst

 See :ref:`zephyr:menuconfig` in the Zephyr documentation for instructions on how to run ``menuconfig``.

-The following application-specific Kconfig option is used in this sample (located in :file:`samples/wifi/scan/Kconfig`):
+The following sample-specific Kconfig option is used in this sample (located in :file:`samples/wifi/scan/Kconfig`):

+.. _CONFIG_WIFI_SCAN_TYPE_SELECT:

+CONFIG_WIFI_SCAN_TYPE_SELECT
-* Use the :kconfig:option:`CONFIG_WIFI_SCAN_TYPE_SELECT` Kconfig option to set the scan type to be used by the sample.
+   This option sets the scan type to be used by the sample.

 Building and running
 ********************